Spanish, German and French language classes for young children

 Do I need to be able to sing well?

 No!
-Being able to sing well is a bonus, but you will play the music on a CD player or music device and sing along with it in class, so you can choose to sing more loudly or softly – whatever you’re comfortable with.
-It’s important that the students hear the songs from the Music Lingua CD (as opposed to the teacher singing a Capella), as that is what they have been listening to at home.
-Therefore when the music starts on the CD, they will recognize it right away and often start singing along, which means they’re actually enunciating the words!
+Being able to sing well is a bonus, but you will play the music on a music device and sing along with it in class, so you can choose to sing more loudly or softly – whatever you’re comfortable with.
+It’s important that the students hear the songs from the Music Lingua album (as opposed to the teacher singing a Capella), as that is what they have been listening to at home.
+Therefore when the music starts on the app, they will recognize it right away and often start singing along, which means they’re actually enunciating the words!

 What are the requirements for becoming a Music Lingua teacher?

 Music Lingua teachers love working with small children.
 They have the enthusiasm and energy to lead children through fun, fast-paced classes.
-Since you will usually be singing along with a CD, you do not need to have a great singing voice - just lots of enthusiasm!
+Since you will usually be singing along with the music, you do not need to have a great singing voice - just lots of enthusiasm!

 Music Lingua teachers are independent self-starters, interested in a flexible schedule.
 They are able to promote, advertise and run their own business.
 You must be a bit of an entrepreneur, but know that we are available to help you with ideas, suggestions and trouble-shooting as you grow your business.